Flagsmith/flagsmith-flutter-client/README.md

       ), apiKey: 'YOUR_ENV_API_KEY');
 ```

-override full configuration with your own
+Override the default configuration with your own:

 ```dart
 var bulletClient = BulletTrainClient(
       config: BulletTrainConfig(